 Dorayaki: A Pancake Sandwich

-Although it is not technically a Western-style sandwich, dorayaki consists of two pancake disks filled with anko (red bean paste).
+Although not technically a sandwich in the Western style, dorayaki features two pancake discs filled with anko (red bean paste).
 Modern varieties include fillings like Nutella, vanilla cream, and even fresh fruits.

 Kit Kat Sandwich: Dessert Innovation

-In a creative twist, Japanese fast food chains have launched a sandwich that includes a Kit Kat bar between slices of bread, accompanied by candied fruit pieces like orange.
-This concept reflects Japan's bold approach to reinventing classic flavors.
+In a creative twist, Japanese fast-food chains have launched a sandwich that includes a Kit Kat bar between slices of bread, accompanied by crystallized fruit pieces like orange.
+This concept reflects Japan’s bold approach to reinventing classic flavors.

-Peanut butter - Unlike Peanut Butter which is very famous in America, Peanut Butter is more like whipped cream and is a very different experience.
+Peanut cream – Unlike peanut butter, which is very famous in America, peanut cream resembles more of a whipped cream and is quite a different experience.

-fruit sandwich - It's not very popular but they do exist.
+Fruit Sandwich – Not very popular but they exist.
 A sandwich made with assorted fruits and sweet cream.

 Teri-Vani – A curious combination of teriyaki sauce and vanilla cream, representing the fusion of savory and sweet elements.

-Japanese sandwiches can be found in various places, from konbini to specialty cafes.
+Japanese sandwiches can be found in various places, from konbini to specialized cafes.
 If you visit Japan, try different types and appreciate the attention to detail in each of them.
-For those looking to recreate this experience at home, using high-quality bread and fresh ingredients is essential.
+For those who wish to recreate this experience at home, using high-quality bread and fresh ingredients is essential.

 Sandwiches in Japan are not just fast food; they represent a part of Japanese culture that values innovation, flavor, and aesthetics.
 Whether you are a fan of savory or sweet flavors, there will always be a sando to delight your palate.